-Well thanks to our geocache stumble a few weeks ago at Manja Shelter, it has now sparked our geocaching adventures.
+Thanks to our geocache stumble a few weeks ago at Manja Shelter, has now sparked our geocaching adventures.

 There are thousands of caches out there, of varying sizes hiding just waiting for us to find them.

-What I love about geocaching is that it combines my love of the outdoors, but the prospect of treasure.
+What I love about geocaching is that it combines my love of the outdoors and the prospect of treasure.
 Which appeals to the kids.

 If it encourages them to explore our great land, then I’m all for it.